lihkin213/dns-svcs/resolver-config.md

 ### Modifying **`/etc/resolv.conf`**
 {: #updating-dns-resolver-centos-resolv}

 CentOS 7.x makes use of the **`/etc/resolv.conf`** file for the DNS resolver configuration.
-Update this file with the DNS Services nameservers `161.26.0.7` and `161.26.0.8`.
+Update this file with the DNS Services name servers `161.26.0.7` and `161.26.0.8`.

 ## RHEL 7.x
 {: #updating-dns-resolver-rhel}